Evangenieur/Meta-Age/open_innovation/tools/hack_the_web.md

   * object: URI of himself ?

-[**Hacklet**] :  a linkedSpace + linkedObject + linkedCode environement running on at leat a browser somerwhere on the internet, or thousands of nodes.
+[**Hacklet**] :  a linkedSpace + linkedObject + linkedCode environement running on at least a browser somerwhere on the internet, or thousands of nodes.